-- achieved English and mathematics at Level 2.
-For those with an education, health and care plan or a legacy statement, the apprenticeship's English and mathematics minimum requirement is Entry Level 3.
-British Sign Language (BSL) qualifications are an alternative to English qualifications for those who have BSL as their primary language; - all apprentices entering onto one of the five options are required to have successfully completed phase 1 basic military training and phase 2A combat engineering training.
+- the apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules. - all apprentices entering onto one of the five options are required to have successfully completed phase 1 basic military training and phase 2A combat engineering training.